 3. Buckinghamshire New University

-Aspiring Buckinghamshire aviation students can apply for financial support or scholarships that the university offers.
-Grantees are chosen based on personal circumstances, household income, or academic achievement.
+Aspiring aviation students can review BNU’s financial support, bursary, and scholarship options.
+The university states that awards may be based on personal circumstances, household income, or academic achievement.

 4. London Metropolitan University

 We hope that you found this article on the best aviation schools in Europe informative and helpful.
-Make sure to also check out the Available Programs in Europe!
+Make sure to also check out the Available Programs for International Students in Europe!

 About the Author: Hyun Lee